 A BIOS administrator password prevents unauthorized persons from changing the configuration settings of an IBM computer.
 This password is set using the Configuration/Setup Utility program on a NetVista or ThinkCentre computer or the IBM BIOS Setup Utility program on a ThinkPad computer.
-The appropriate program can be accessed by pressing F1 during the computer startup sequence.
-This password is called the Administrator Password in the Configuration/Setup Utility and the IBM BIOS Setup Utility.
+The appropriate program can be accessed by pressing Enter or F1 during the computer startup sequence.
+This password is called the administrator password in the ThinkCentre Configuration/Setup Utility and the supervisor password in the ThinkPad BIOS Setup Utility.